 Examples of well-being programs: healthy lunch and snacks, fitness activities, smoking cessation initiatives, yoga classes, health screenings, corporate book clubs, etc.

 Special tools have appeared that help to introduce the well-being concept in the organization, to understand how well the employees are, what they lack and how to keep them.
-For example, special surveys or the launch of chats with a discussion of various topics.
+For example, special surveys or the launch of chats with a discussion of various topics became real trends in human resource management and will remain popular.

 Trend 2.
 Hybrid work schedule